"Censorship is validation of the message." (Tobias Bratt, Filmmaker)

 Supposedly, according to the statements of the ACS, the modifications to the mammogram recommendations are based on newer evidence pertaining to the screening tool [LXV,LXVI].

-In short, the ACS puts forward the specious incorrect claim (i.e., the cancer organization creates the perception) that robust anti-mammogram evidence (sound data on the lack of benefits and the serious risks) hadn't existed until recently.
+In short, the ACS puts forward the specious incorrect claim –meaning the cancer organization creates the false perception– that robust anti-mammogram evidence (sound data on the lack of benefits and the serious risks) hadn't existed until recently.
 Calling that "bending the truth", or engaging in medical history revision or omission, is being nice and diplomatic, because the unfavorable mammogram data have been particularly substantial for younger women (ages 40-49) since at least the 1980s [XV].
-But the cancer business had a highly profitable product they wanted to sell, so the promotion of industry interests surpassed the protection of public interests.
+But the Big Business of cancer medicine had a highly profitable product they wanted to sell, so the promotion of industry interests surpassed the protection of public interests.

 We have here the oddity of the ACS having promoted a longstanding fierce pro-mammogram crusade, advocating annual mammography for practically every woman age 40 and up [XV], and now, all of a sudden, the ACS displays an unprecedented change of view as if the strong anti-mammogram evidence hadn't been existing until very recently.